 Epsom salt is a magnesium sulfate compound, unlike sodium table salt.
 Epsom salt has been used for hundreds of years as a healing agent and pain reliever.
 Today, it’s most often added to hot baths and foot soaks to reduce stress.

-The magnesium in Epsom salt can be absorbed through the skin, increasing magnesium levels in the body.
-This can reduce swelling and pain related to inflammation.
-Epsom salt can also help irrigate and cleanse wounds.
-This can be beneficial for foot health.
+The magnesium in Epsom salt is only minimally absorbed through the skin, and there’s no scientific evidence to date that shows that it actually increases magnesium levels in the body.
+But Epsom salt can ease pain related to inflammation, which can be beneficial for foot health.

-Supporters claim that in addition to reducing pain symptoms and promoting healing, Epsom salt can be dissolved in warm water to reduce inflammation from gout, eliminate odor, and help treat infection.
+Supporters claim that in addition to reducing pain symptoms and promoting healing, Epsom salt can be dissolved in warm water to ease pain from gout, eliminate odor, and help treat infection.
 More research is needed to support these claims.

 To make an Epsom salt foot soak, follow these simple steps: